Research

 We have investigated the SC spin rotation originating from the SC multiple phases in the superconductor UTe2 by nuclear magnetic resonance (NMR) measurements in a complex extreme environment.
 Our results provide microscopic evidence for the remaining the spin degrees of freedom in the superconductivity of UTe2, inherent to the spin-triplet superconductivity.

-The results of this study has been published in Science Advances.
+The results of this study have been published in the Science Advances.

 Article information